How to Make the Best White Bread Recipe for Beginners

 Image illustrates dough bread for the freezer for white bread recipe for beginners.

-I make sure my loaf will fit in my bread pan before I freeze it so I can just place it right in the pan from the freezer to thaw and rise before baking.
-So shape it up, see if it fits, and wrap it up and freeze it.
+I make sure my loaf will fit in my bread pan before I freeze it, so I can just place it right in the pan from the freezer to thaw and rise before baking.
+So shape it up, see if it fits, wrap it up, and freeze it.
 I can keep three dough logs in a gallon-sized Ziplock bag.
 This method makes it easy to place one frozen bread dough into your bread loaf pan while you are making your morning coffee!
 Just keep it in the parchment paper the whole time for easy clean up!
 You do not even need to grease your pan!

-Keeping a few frozen dough loaves in the freezer is a great way to provide your family with homemade bread anytime you need without getting out the messy flour and kneading up a mess in your kitchen!
+Keeping a few frozen dough loaves in the freezer is a great way to provide your family with homemade bread anytime you need, without getting out the messy flour and kneading up a mess in your kitchen!
 Make up a few loaves ready to freeze, wrap them in parchment paper and plastic wrap, and place them in a large gallon-sized freezer bag.

 Conclusion